kellyhennigan/Enigma-MID-scripts/README.md

 * subjid_glm.xmat.1D 	# file containing the
 To check out glm results, open these files in afni as an overlay (with, e.g., TT_N27.nii as underlay).
 You can also get info about these files using afni's 3dinfo command, e.g., from the terminal command line, `3dinfo -verb subjid_glm_B+tlrc`.

 Once you have those files, cd to the **results_mid** directory, and open the afni viewer (type "afni") in the terminal; load the anatomical template, TT_N27.nii as the underlay (you may need to add a copy of that nifti file into the results_mid directory), and load a "subjid_glm+tlrc" file as the overlay.
 You can change which stat map you are viewing as the overlay by clicking on the "Olay" dropdown menu within Afni's viewer window.
 Poke around.
-Here's what a subject's gain vs no-gain anticipation t-statistic map looks like:
+Here's what a single subject's gain vs no-gain anticipation t-statistic map looks like:

 <p align="center">
   <img width="332" height="302" src="https://github.com/kellyhennigan/MID_processing_example/blob/master/subj002_gvn_y12.jpg">